 In this stage, the installer starts the storage server that manages the firmware binary.

-The command to run the Firmware Storage Server container is as follows:
+The command to run the Firmware Storage Server container is as follows (sudo is required in root mode.):

 dfm start dfm-minio

 Make sure the Minio container is in a healthy state.
 It may take some time until its state is healthy.